 Q. We use the Citrisurf citric acid product and have good success for the most part.
 Some items do very well, and some do poorly.
 It must be the Chrome issue brought up by another answer.
 It is a bit of an art to passivate w/o removing the etch.
 We dipped them in a heated bath for awhile, but had some instruments that didn't fair well.
 We primarily use the Gel form and it works well.
 What I suspect is the use of highly alkaline cleaning solutions being used by hospitals causing the staining.
 There is very little actual Rust.
 I'm looking into just Acid etching now.
 Anyone need a really good fiber marking laser?
 What concentration of Nitric acid was being recommended?
 I wanted to try that on a few particular instruments that the Citrisurf seems to dislike.Joe B Black

-surgical instruments - Tucker, GA, United States
+surgical instruments - Tucker, Georgia, United States

 May 9, 2013

-somebody can recommend for the most effective procedure for passivation? what the best acid to use and what should be the percent of it?
+Somebody can recommend for the most effective procedure for passivation?
+What the best acid to use and what should be the percent of it?